 Ludbrook, A., Schwartz, M. 2017.
 Career Corner: Open Educational Resources.
-Workshop accepted to 2017 Congress of the Social Sciences and the Humanities.
+Workshop delivered at 2017 Congress of the Social Sciences and the Humanities.
 May 2017, Ryerson University.

-Hedley, A., Boyd, J., Crompton, C., Schwartz, M. 2017.
-Futures of Biographical Encoding.
-Panel accepted to the CSDH/SCHN Conference at the Congress of the Social Sciences and the Humanities.
+Schwartz, M., Crompton, C. 2017.
+“Supporting Student Prosopographical Research.”
+Paper presented as part of the Futures of Biographical Encoding panel at the CSDH/SCHN Conference at the Congress of the Social Sciences and the Humanities.
 May 2017, Ryerson University.

 Ludbrook, A., Schwartz, M. 2017.
 Bears, Bears, Bears – Faculty Education about OERs doesn’t have to be Scary.
 Paper presented at OER17.
 April 2017, London UK.